syedsalman3753/infra/terraform/aws/README.md

 # Terraform Setup for MOSIP Infrastructure

 ## Overview
-This Terraform configuration script set up the infrastructure for MOSIP (Modular Open Source Identity Platform) on AWS.
+This Terraform configuration script set up the infrastructure for MOSIP deployment on AWS.

-The setup includes security groups, an NGINX server, and a Kubernetes (K8S) cluster.
+The setup includes:
+1. EC2 instance creation for Kubernetes nodes and Nginx server.
+2. Security group definition for cluster nodes.
+3. Nginx server installation, configuration setup, and SSL certificate generation.
+4. Security group for Nginx machine.

 ## Requirements
 * Terraform version: `v1.8.4`